 There are many opinions on why these laws are still in place and what to do about them.
 On the one hand, young people — hopped up on technology as they are these days — want more information about the candidates and issues.
 It seems logical that the Internet might be a good way to distribute campaign information.
 On the other hand, there are some young people who feel the Internet is too informal for something as important as an election.
 And besides, important decisions should be left to older people!

 One Japanese university student commented to the BBC that “Internet resources are not very official” and noted that “if the government or any politicians are on the web, it doesn’t feel right.”

 Second Life blogger Rik Riel has an interesting take on all of this.
 He theorizes that “…the emphasis in Japanese culture on communitarian values and social propriety might mean that using less mediated, less formal spaces for political debate might challenge or break various norms about how authorities communicate to their lessers and the reverse.”

-While these regulations may have something to do with the natural respect for authority that is ingrained in Japanese culture, there is a rising sense of suspicion that the laws are actually being kept in place by older, less net-savvy, politicians afraid of losing to younger politicians who understand all of this complicated technology.
+While these regulations may have something to do with the natural respect for authority ingrained in Japanese culture, there is a rising sense of suspicion that the laws are maintained by older, less net-savvy politicians afraid of losing to younger politicians who understand all of this “complicated technology.”

 Yutaka Kobayashi, head of the Liberal Democratic Party, has introduced a bill to repeal the net campaign restrictions on four separate occasions.
-Each attempt has been defeated.
+Each attempt was defeated.
 Kobayashi recently complained that “the election law currently does not reflect young people’s lifestyles.”
 No kidding.

 Regardless of the rising dissatisfaction with these laws, they are still in place, and Japan is undoubtedly a country that obeys the law.
 So don’t expect Kan Suzuki to update his website or his Second Life presence any time soon.
 At least not until after July 29th.